 In addition to earning the Illinois Professional Educator License (PEL), students in the MEd Special Education program are eligible to pursue the following endorsements to the PEL:

-Early Childhood Special Education Endorsement
+Early Childhood Special Education Approval Heading link

-Learning Behavior Specialist I (LBS I) Endorsement
+Learning Behavior Specialist I (LBS1) Endorsement Heading link

 The Illinois Learning Behavior Specialist I endorsement enables teachers to work with students with a wide range of disabilities, ages 5 – 21, in several instructional delivery models that include teaching in inclusionary settings through consultation and collaborative teaching, and with small groups and in small class settings.
 Current general education teachers and those persons new to teaching are invited to apply.

-Bilingual and English as a Second Language (ESL) Endorsements
+Bilingual and English as a Second Language (ESL) Endorsements Heading link

 The Bilingual and English as a Second Language (ESL) endorsements are for undergraduate or graduate students who are pursuing, or who have earned, an Illinois Professional Educator License.
 The endorsements enable students to teach in a Bilingual and/or English as a Second Language setting.
 Graduate students do not need to be admitted to a degree program to take the required courses.

 Learning Behavior Specialist II (LBS2) Endorsements Heading link

 LBS2 endorsements enable current special educators holding the LBS1 (ages 5-21) to become a specialist in several state-approved areas.
 UIC offers the following areas: